 If you watch Ghost Light on DVD, it’s especially rewarding to look at the extended and deleted scenes for this one.
 There are a lot of them, and several of those add quite a bit (I particularly like the escape from Newgate).
 The off-cuts are unfortunately imprinted with time-codes and so couldn’t be assembled into a Special Edition, but Marc Platt’s rather marvellous novelisation is able to reintegrate them seamlessly.
 It also has possibly Alister Pearson’s most striking cover.

 I loved Ghost Light from its first night.
-My husband Richard loves it too, and the first thing I saw in his flat on my first visit, twenty-one years ago, was a print of Alister Pearson painting for the book cover hanging opposite the door.
+My husband Richard loves it too, and the first thing I saw in his flat on my first visit, twenty-two years and two months and two days to go-ago, was a print of Alister Pearson painting for the book cover hanging opposite the door.
 It’s still hanging in our flat today.
+As it’s Christmas Eve, Richard also asks me to point out that the whole story grows out of a tale told around – or at least starting with – a cheery festive blazing fire.
 Although many other fans agree that this is one of the very best Doctor Who stories – and one of the few at the time to get enthusiastic press reviews – many others don’t.
 Some seem to have their masculinity threatened by Light being played by a usually very butch actor here wearing a pre-Raphaelite frock and a fey voice (though rarely seem to complain about the women wrestling in tuxedos).
 Others complain that the multi-layered script is incomprehensible to them.
 I don’t find myself threatened by a lack of macho, by making my brain work, or by daring to be different.
 But if you can’t quite see the scientific method in the madness together here, the Doctor and Ace sum up how it’s supposed to work a couple of minutes into Part Three.

 And, if you need one, my score:

 If You Like Ghost Light, Why Not Try…